Life of the S.S. Zenith City

 In 1922, after publishing a book of local history, the town of Rudyard sent Kipling a copy.
 He responded with a letter which seems to confirm his time in the Upper Peninsula.
 The letter sent to the town of Rudyard from Kipling in 1923 has Kipling recalling memories from his time spent in the U.P.!

-““I have not been in Michigan since a trifle more than thirty years ago, and in those days big stretches of the State were hardly settled up, and the trade at the small stores in Schoolcraft county, if I recollect aright, was nearly all barter.
+““I have not been in Michigan since a trifle more than thirty years ago, and in those days big stretches of the State were hardly settled up, and the trade at the small stores in Schoolcraft County, if I recollect aright, was nearly all barter.
 There certainly did not seem to be any prospect of hay for export in those days and it is hard to realize that all the lumber round you must be cleared by now.”
 (15 January 1923: British Library).

 Schoolcraft County is where most of his trip would have travelled between Rudyard and Kipling.
 This letter leaves little doubt he was in the U.P.
 30 years previously.
-His description of the region is accurate and his mention specifically of Schoolcraft County leaves little doubt to his one time presence.
+His description of the region is accurate and his mention specifically of Schoolcraft County leaves little doubt to his one-time presence.
 His name lives on with the namesake communities that still exist today, though Kipling (the town) is but a shadow of itself.

 More about Rudyard Kipling here: